open-cqrs/opencqrs-samples/02-async-queries/README.md

     }
 ```

-Next, we configure a subscribable channel to listen for the database-notifications as per the [documentation](https://docs.spring.io/spring-integration/reference/jdbc/message-store.html#postgresql-push):
+Next, we configure a subscribable channels to listen for the database-notifications as per the [documentation](https://docs.spring.io/spring-integration/reference/jdbc/message-store.html#postgresql-push):

 ```java
     @Bean